 If separation anxiety is holding your child back from participating in their normal routine, seek out help from a mental health professional.
 Note that if it is causing additional stress for parents/caregivers, it is important to get the help that supports both the child and adult.
 First, visit the child’s pediatrician to assess symptoms and ensure that what he/she is experiencing is not a physical or medical illness.
 Once potential physical causes are addressed, explore available mental health services for children.

 Many pediatricians and school counselors can provide contact information for mental health providers that specialize in anxiety-related concerns for children.
-You might also use an online directory to access a list of providers that are covered by your insurance company.
+You might also use an online therapist directory to access a list of providers who are covered by your insurance company.

-Below are factors to consider when selecting someone to support your child:
+Below are factors to consider when selecting a therapist to support your child:

 - Check to see if the therapist is accepting new clients